top of page

 Jon M. Swart, Parish Assoc.
 2014 - 2017

-First Methodist Church Warren has consistently been recognized for its structure, outreach, and Service.
+First Methodist Church of Warren has consistently been recognized for its structure, outreach, and Service.
 World Service, Conference agencies, and missionary support have been at the heart of our financial program.
-In addition, Christian outreach to the community has been the pattern of our organization and membership.
+Additionally, Christian outreach to the community has been a consistent pattern of our organization and its membership.

 In recent years, our Church has been instrumental in the organization and provision of services for persons of special need carrying financial and leadership responsibilities for the Zodiac Coffee House -- a ministry to Edinboro Off-Campus Students, Community Concern House -- a residence for released patients of the State Hospital, Street Ministry to Youth through Churches United in Ministry, the establishment of the Warren County Jail Advisory Committee.
 We are strongly ecumenical in spirit and share fully in providing resources, leadership, and facilities for the programming of the Warren County Ministerial Association.